The Nursing Education Master Post!

 This is a program option is not technically a degree program, as this educational designation is offered to someone who already has a relevant nursing graduate degree.

-People pursuing this educational option is are typically seeking to change specializations or add an additional specialization to their original Master's specialization, without formally pursuing a doctorate.
+People pursuing this educational option is are typically seeking to change specializations or add an additional specialization to their original Master's specialization, without formally pursuing a second masters degree or doctorate.
 For example, this can include a Nursing Educator pursuing secondary certification as a Nurse Practitioner or in Nursing informatics.

 I promise we are almost done!
 Haha!
 I never said this would be short and sweet, although I’ve tried to make it as short and sweet as possible.